 40. Welcome the free lunch - Ask favors

 What is offered for free or at bargain rates often comes with a psychological price tag—complicated feelings of obligation, compromises with quality, the insecurity those compromises bring, on and on.
-The powerful learn early to protect their most valuable resource: independence and the room to maneuver. — The 48 Laws of Power (40.
+The powerful learn early to protect their most valuable resource: independence and the room to maneuver. — The 48 Laws of Power (2 Areas/3 Notes/3 Sciences/0 Mathematics/AM3D Axioms, postulates/48 Laws of Power/40.
 Despise the free lunch)

 In Greene's world, there are no acts of kindness without agendas—"what is offered for free is inevitably a trick."
 Generosity, then, is just another weapon in your Machiavellian arsenal.
 He recommends that power-seekers try out this trick ("strategic generosity") themselves:

 By giving the appropriate gift, you put the recipient under obligation.
 Generosity softens people up—to be deceived.

 The main weakness in Greene's argument is that strategic generosity works both ways; it softens both the giver and recipient.1 When one performs a favor for others, they become more likely to perform favors for the other in the future.
 This is what's known as the "Ben Franklin Effect".
 In the great statesman's own words:

 He that has once done you a kindness will be more ready to do you another than he whom you yourself have obliged"